5 Ways for Educators to Get Their Retirement Savings on Track

 2. Look at the life events that may affect your ability to save

-Even strong plans can go awry when life steps in and throws you for a loop.
 While no one has a crystal ball to predict where life may take you, it's a good idea to consider what could happen.
 The death of a spouse or a prolonged illness for you or a family member can impact your savings.
-Even children — whether having your first or adding to your family — may affect your ability to save for retirement.
+Even raising children — whether having your first child or adding to your family through adoption or marriage — may affect your ability to save for retirement.

 Developing a game plan that takes life events into consideration, however, can mitigate the financial impact of unplanned surprises.
 It may be as simple as starting a savings account for your children's college plans or securing disability and life insurance in case of a catastrophic illness or death.
 Having these elements in place can allow you to focus on your retirement plan.

-» Tip: To protect yourself, experts recommend having an emergency fund covering 3-6 months of living expenses to create a financial cushion for unforeseen events.
-A systematic saving plan1 can help.
+» Tip: To protect yourself, experts recommend having an emergency fund covering 3 to 6 months of living expenses.
+This can provide a financial cushion for unforeseen events.
+A systematic savings plan1 can help, too.

 3. Become a pension plan expert